-The Steering Committee recognizes the Greater La Pine CWPP is a living tool that can be used for multiple outcomes.
-The plan contains recommendations consistent with the three goals of the Cohesive Strategy (safe and effective response, Fire Adapted Communities and resilient landscapes), as well as prioritized recommendations and preferred treatment methods.
+The Steering Committee recognizes the Greater Bend CWPP is a living tool that can be used for multiple outcomes.
+The plan contains recommendations consistent with the three goals of the Cohesive Strategy (safe and effective wildfire response, Fire Adapted Communities and resilient landscapes), as well as prioritized recommendations and preferred treatment methods.

-With critical needs assessed and priority areas identified through the risk assessment process, the Steering Committee identified the following recommendations to meet the purposes of the Greater La Pine CWPP:
+With critical needs assessed and priority areas identified through the risk assessment process, the Steering Committee identified the following recommendations to meet the purposes of the Greater Bend CWPP:

-- Reduce hazardous fuels on public lands - Reduce hazardous fuels on private lands (both vacant and occupied) - Reduce structural vulnerability - Increase education and awareness of the wildfire threat - Identify, improve and protect critical transportation routes
+- Reduce hazardous fuels on public lands

+- Reduce hazardous fuels on private lands

+- Reduce structural vulnerability

+- Increase education and awareness of the wildfire threat

+- Identify, improve and protect critical transportation routes